anujbohra23/Preda/README.md

-# ⚕ HealthAssist MVP
+# ⚕ HealthAssist

-> An informational health document assistant that helps patients understand their medical records, match symptoms to possible conditions, and share summaries with their pharmacy — privately and securely.
+> An informational health document assistant that helps patients understand their medical records, match symptoms to possible conditions, track lab trends over time, and share summaries with their pharmacy — privately and securely.

 **Not a medical device.
 Not a substitute for professional care.**